Characterization of distinguished matrices of isolated hypersurface singularities through their spectral numbers: Unimodular bilinear lattices with triangular bases

 \section{Unimodular bilinear lattices with triangular bases}

-The conceptual object behind a matrix $S\in T_n^{uni}(\Z)$ is a {\it unimodular bilinear lattice with a triangular basis}.
+The conceptual object behind a matrix $S\in T_n(\Z)$ is a {\it unimodular bilinear lattice with a triangular basis}.
 These objects are studied systematically in \cite{HL24}.
 In this section we recall their definition and a number of important properties and induced structures.
+The notions introduced here are fundamental and will be needed in the later sections.
+For $S\in T_n^{S^1}(\Z)$ with $S+S^t$ positive (semi)definite, Lemma \ref{t2.11} (c) gives a well-defined spectrum.
 We are motivated by the case of isolated hypersurface singularities, where these objects are known since long time.